NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 ```
 We also have to add the autoguard's endpoint in parameters.

-One of the advanced configs is matching score which is a threshold that determines whether the guardrail will block the input/output or not.
+One of the advanced configs is matching score (ranging between 0 to 1) which is a threshold that determines whether the guardrail will block the input/output or not.
+If the matching score is higher (i.e. close to 1) then the guardrail will be more strict.
 Some guardrails have very different format of `matching_scores` config,
 in each guardrail's description we have added an example to show how `matching_scores`
 has been implemented for that guardrail.
 PII has some more advanced config like `contextual_rules` and `enabled_types`, more details can be read in the PII section
 given below.

+**Please note that** all the additional configs such as `matching_scores`, `contextual_rules`, and `enabled_types` are optiona; if they are not specified then the default valus will be applied.

 The config for the guardrails has to be defined separately for both input and output side, as shown in the above example.